 Good question!
 These were the main factors:

-We don’t front-run and won’t work with anyone who does this.
-Not only would this cause our users not to trust us, but if you don’t believe us, a registrar previously got caught doing this and had to pay a significant settlement in a class-action lawsuit.
+And from a practical perspective, a domain registrar got caught front-running in 2008.
+They had to pay a significant settlement in a class-action lawsuit.
 It is bad business sense in every way, and simply not the right thing to do.